cuboulder-MSD/digColl_bent-Hyde/README.md

 Information that identifies other resources related to the one being described

 ### Location Name
-Shelfmark or other shelving designation that indicates the location identifier for a resource.
-Example: University of Colorado at Boulder Libraries.
+The institution or repository that holds the resource or where it is available: University of Colorado at Boulder Libraries.
 Archives Dept.
 ### Location Type
 repository
 ### Location Refid
-Box 1 Folder 1
+Shelfmark or other shelving designation that indicates the location identifier for a resource.
+Example: Box 1 Folder 1
 ### Location Refid Type
 shelfList
 ### Image Rights